Yellow Ribbon Schools & Programs List

 Here are a few facts to help you understand how a school’s participation in the Yellow Ribbon program may or may not be important to your situation.

-If you attend a public school, 100% of your in-state tuition is covered under both the original Post 9/11 GI Bill and the current “Forever GI Bill.”
+For eligible students, if you wish to attend a public school, 100% of your in-state tuition is covered under both the original Post 9/11 GI Bill and the current “Forever GI Bill.”

 #2 You May Not Be 100% Covered

-The Yellow Ribbon agreement between the VA and school sets:
+The Yellow Ribbon agreement between the VA and the school sets:

-As such, it does not cover all students nore does it cover the full amount in all cases.
+As such, it does not cover all students, nor does it cover the full amount in all cases.

 You’ll need to get more details like: